About the Inquiry

 Empowering Schools: A consultation on the provisions of the Education (Scotland) Bill (November 2017)

-The Committee's work on the reforms are likely to include a number of strands.
-As the work develops, links to the webpages covering that work will be included below.
+The Committee's work on the reforms included a number of strands.
+The links below are to the webpages that document some of the work.

 Education policy experts (late 2017)